New Jersey Premises Liability Attorney

 Property owners in New Jersey have a responsibility to ensure their property is safe for those who enter the premises.
 This includes taking reasonable care to maintain the property, warning visitors of any potential hazards, and taking reasonable steps to address any problems they become aware of that may threaten the health and safety of those who enter the property.

 Property owners who are negligent risk injury to those they invite to the property or may reasonably expect to enter without fear of harm.
 Negligence to exercise their duty of care entitles those injured to hire a New Jersey personal injury lawyer and seek compensation for the injuries they receive because of that negligence.

-Trip and fall or slip and fall injuries are among the most common accident injuries arising from negligent maintenance of someone’s premises, or property.
+Trip and fall or slip-and-fall injuries are among the most common accident injuries arising from negligent maintenance of someone’s premises, or property.
 A poorly maintained floor can prove a trip hazard.
 Extension cords stretched across a floor can easily become a trip hazard.
-Poorly maintained staircases can lead people to fall down stairs, causing serious injuries.
+Poorly maintained staircases can lead people to fall down the stairs, causing serious injuries.
 Failing to promptly address conditions that make walking hazardous exposes visitors to unnecessary risk of falls.